rocket7642/CSS143B/homework/homework4/readme.md

 ### Submission
 - Put your solutions (all .java) into 4 folders called problem_1, problem_2, problem_3 and problem_4.
-- Zip all three folders into a single file and submit through canvas.
+- Zip all folders into a single file and submit through canvas.
 - The naming format is used for grading script and you will receive **ZERO** point if this is not followed.

 ### Problems To Solve